 - The High-Density Sampling algorithm only works with live connections to Power BI service-based models, imported models, or DirectQuery.

-For more information about high-density sampling in other charts, see the following article.
+For more information about high-density sampling, see the following articles: